 2. Encourage team responsibility for the creation of your team culture

-Culture is not rigid and neither will it necessarily always stay positive or negative.
+Culture is not rigid and won't necessarily always stay positive or negative.
 It becomes dependent on mindset (growth or fixed) and psychological momentum of everyone in your team.

 They say positivity or negativity is infectious – the same is true of culture.
 Everyone holds responsibility for how they want the team to be, and they need to know this.